Search

 When does a bull or bear market happen?

-How often do bull and bear markets occur?
+How often do bull & bear markets occur?

-Typically, bull markets occur when consumer confidence is high and unemployment is relatively low—that is, people feel good about spending money on goods and services, leading to strong business earnings.
-The longest bull market in U.S. history came fairly recently, from 2009 to 2020.
-During that stretch, the stock market soared more than 400%.
+Typically, bull markets occur when consumer confidence is high and unemployment is relatively low—that is, people feel good about spending money on goods and services.
+It tends to lead to strong business earnings.
+For example, during the longest bull market in U.S. history, from 2009 to 2020, the stock market soared more than 400%.

 Investing during the volatile times of a bear market

-Even for relatively poised investors, watching the stock market rack up losses over multiple weeks or months can be a heart-wrenching experience.
+Even experienced investors may find it difficult to stay calm during a bear market, as stock prices decline over several weeks or months.
 But it's worth keeping in mind that a sound financial plan takes these inevitable blips into account.
 If you have the right asset mix for your age and financial goals, you'll likely be prepared for those slumps.

-Here are five tips to help get you get through the next bear market:
+Here are five tips to help you get through the next bear market:

-1. Market volatility is normal, and won't last forever
+1. Remember that market volatility is normal & won't last forever

 Markets are notoriously difficult to predict.
 But when looking at historical data, certain patterns emerge.
-Among them: bear markets typically only last for a matter of months or a couple of years.
+Among them is that bear markets typically only last for months or a couple of years.

 If you're a younger investor, you probably don't need to worry about your retirement balance falling temporarily because you're decades away from actually selling your shares.
 The market is likely to endure several dips before you leave the workforce.
 But past performance suggests that these dips will be more the exception than the rule.
-Historically, the stock market has garnered average yearly returns of roughly 10%.
-Therefore, equities still represent one of the best opportunities for long-term growth.
+Historically, the stock market's average returns are more than 10% per year.
+Therefore, equities are still one of the best opportunities for long-term growth.

 2. Adjust your portfolio as you get older